teddokano/mikan/README.md

 	```
 	['', '.frozen', '/lib']
 	```
-1. Copy "nxp_periph" into target's' "lib" (it could be '/flash/lib' or '/lib') nameed folder.
+1. Copy "nxp_periph" folder into target's' "lib" (it could be '/flash/lib' or '/lib') named folder.
+For file/folder copying, some tools can be used like [Thonny](https://thonny.org), [rshell](https://github.com/dhylands/rshell), etc.
 1. Now it's ready to play!
 Choose an example code in "example" folder and run.

 ## What is inside?